rappegroup/opium-docs/docs/source/introduction.rst

    $ ./opium help

-And for more specific information on command line, plotting, and keyblock help respectively:
+And for more specific information on command line, plotting, and keyblocks respectively:

 .. code-block:: console